NaichenShi/NaichenShi.github.io/_pages/service.md

 ## Campus engagement

 [MSSISS 2023 organizing comittee] I am a student representative and fundraiser of the 2023 Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS).
-The MSSISS is an annual event organized by graduate students.
+The MSSISS is an annual 2-day event organized by graduate students.

 ## INFORMS community

-[INFORMS Pro Bono group] I am a member of INFORMS Pro Bono group who aims to promote spatial justice among Michigan.
-Our group applies data visualization and data analytics to manufactured housing communities in Michigan.
-We are working with community leaders to help them in legislative efforts.
+[INFORMS Pro Bono Group] I am a core member of the University of Michigan INFORMS Pro Bono group.
+Our mission is to advance housing equity across the state of Michigan by leveraging techniques from operations research and data analytics.
+More specifically, we partner with community leaders from manufactured housing communities to drive legislative change.
+To support this objective, we clean and organize demographic and socioeconomic data, then apply data visualization and analytics techniques to generate evidence for legislative advocacy.

+[Membership] I am a member of INFORMS QSR community and Data Mining society.

 ## Reviewer services